mozillascience/studyGroup/lessons/pandas/lesson.md

 ---
 layout: page
-title:
+title: Intro to Pandas DataFrames
-visible: false
+visible: true---
----
 <!-- change visible to true if you want it on the site -->

-# Intro to Pandas
+# Intro to Pandas DataFrames

  - **Authors**: Dano Morrison
  - **Research field**: Neuroscience